sval-rs/sval/README.md

 }
 ```

-Other datastructures can implement `sval::Value` manually:
+Other data-structures can implement `sval::Value` manually:

 ```rust
 use sval::value::{self, Value};